 (a) The Series 2020D/E Bonds are subject to redemption in such order of maturity (except mandatory sinking fund payments on the Series 2020D/E Term Bonds) as the Department may direct.
 If less than all of the Series 2020D/E Bonds of a maturity are redeemed prior to their stated maturity date, the particular Series 2020D/E Bonds to be redeemed will be selected on a pro-rata pass-through distribution of principal basis in accordance with the rules and procedures of DTC.
 It is the Department's intent that redemption allocations made by DTC, the Participants or such other intermediaries that may exist between the Department and the beneficial owners of the Series 2020D/E Bonds shall be made on a pro-rata pass-through distribution of principal basis.
 However, so long as the Series 2020D/E Bonds are Book-Entry Bonds, the selection for redemption of such Series 2020D/E Bonds shall be made in accordance with the operational arrangements of DTC then in effect.
 Neither the Department nor the Trustee shall provide any assurance or shall have any responsibility or obligation to ensure that DTC, the Participants or any other intermediaries allocate redemptions of the Series 2020D/E Bonds among beneficial owners on a pro-rata pass-through distribution of principal basis.
-If the DTC operational arrangements do not allow for the redemption of the Series 2020D/E Bonds on a pro-rata pass-through distribution of principal basis.
-If the DTC operational arrangements do not allow for the redemption of the Series 2020D/E Bonds on a pro-rata pass-through distribution of principal basis, the Series 2020D/E Bonds on a pro-rata pass-through distribution of principal basis.
+If the DTC operational arrangements do not allow for the redemption of the Series 2020D/E Bonds on a pro-rata pass-through distribution of principal basis, the Series 2020D/E Bonds shall be selected for redemption, in accordance with DTC procedures, by lot.